monome/ii/README.md

 as more modules are added to the `ii` ecosystem it's become clearer that we should establish a set of standards for the protocol. this will reduce code complexity and create some reusable patterns that will benefit the system.

 the goal will be establish a "ii 1.0 standard" document here.

+see the [issue list](https://github.com/monome/ii/issues) for topics of discussion.